 First, your vacuum should be lightweight.
-A lightweight vacuum can be easily lifted off the ground with one hand.
+A lightweight vacuum can be easily lifted with one hand.
 Use of a heavy vacuum can create dents and tracks over time.

-The hardwood vacuum should also have a removable or no beater bar.
-The use of a beater bar can also cause undue damage to your floor.
+The hardwood vacuum should also have a removable or no-beater bar.
+The use of a beater bar can cause undue damage to your floor.

 Additionally, the vacuum should have enough suction power to lift dirt from floor joints.
-If you have pets, look for one that is specifically designed for picking up pet hair.
+If you have pets, look for a vacuum specifically designed for picking up pet hair.

 |Bissell PowerEdge Hard Floor Vacuum||

 ||In-store and online, Amazon, Lowe’s||$$|

 ||In-store and online, Bed Bath & Beyond, Amazon||$$$|